A slightly modified version of this article originally appeared in The Hindu Sunday Magazine, which can be viewed here.

 a.
 You need a reservation in order to enter the museum in the first place.

-I’m nearing the end of my time in Rome, where I’ve been living and working on writing + art projects for the past month.
+I’m nearing the end of my time in Rome, where I’ve been living and working on various projects for the past month.

-Two months of non-stop travelling and eleven cities later, I needed to stay put in one spot for a little while.
-And, I figured, what better place than Rome to go looking for inspiration?
-Continue reading “When in Rome…”→
+Two months of continuous travelling and eleven cities later, I came to the realization that I needed to stay put in one spot for a little while if I were to get any real work done.
+And what better place than Rome to halt for inspiration?
+Continue reading “When in Rome”